See our In the Media section for articles, videos and audio related to Sir Winston Churchill.

 And finally you might ask:

-Churchill visited Canada more often than any other country except France and the United States (nine times in all).
+Churchill visited Canada more often than any other country except France, Morocco and the United States (nine times in all).
 And within Canada, he visited Ottawa six times, more than any other Canadian city.
 It was here that Yousuf Karsh's iconic scowling portrayal of the Prime Minister was taken and here that Churchill delivered one of his most inspirational speeches during the entire war, which included his famous admonition to the French, which generated considerable parliamentarian applause and laughter: “But their generals misled them.
 When I warned them that Britain would fight alone, whatever they did, their generals told their Prime Minister and his divided cabinet, ‘In three weeks, England will have her neck wrung like a chicken.’
 Some chicken!
 Some neck!”